Toggle menu

 Why we want your views

-Between six to nine months after it's been installed, we will review the scheme to see whether it is working.
-It's important that we understand your experiences, how the scheme is affecting you, and if you have any suggestions for further improvements you think would be helpful.
+The School Street scheme will be reviewed six to nine months after it's been installed, so it's important that we understand your experiences, how the scheme is affecting you, whether it is working and any suggestions for further improvements you think would be helpful.

 How to take part